mlposey/beta/README.md

 # BeTA
 [![Build Status](http://jenkins.marcusposey.com:8081/buildStatus/icon?job=mlposey/beta/master)](http://jenkins.marcusposey.com:8081/job/mlposey/job/beta/job/master/)

 BeTA is a caching system that manages geospatial paths.
-It uses [gRPC](https://grpc.io/about/) for networking and lets developers write plugins that fetch external paths in the event of a cache miss.
+In contrast to simple caching techniques, it can satisfy queries using subpaths in the existing dataset.
+Developers can interact with BeTA using [gRPC](https://grpc.io/about/) and augment its abilities by writing provider plugins.

 ## Documentation
 The [Doxygen](http://www.stack.nl/~dimitri/doxygen/) documentation is